 That being said, it’d be almost impossible for me to outline every service I can perform for you.
-If you’re not quite sure what kind of help you need, let’s schedule some time to sit down and talk about your situation and I can helrp guide you to the right resource (even if it’s something outside of my purview).
+If you’re not quite sure what kind of help you need, let’s schedule some time to sit down and talk about your situation and I can help guide you to the right resource (even if that involves a referral to another attorney).

 Here are a few of the most common things I help businesses and non-profits with:

 Specifically For Businesses

 Thrill, excitement, gut-wrenching terror: just a few of the core emotions you’ll face starting your own business.
 On the upside, you get to be your own boss.
 The problem is, you’re also the boss now.
 When, where, and how to work – as well as what to work on are now all decisions you’ll need to make.Somewhere between the initial spark of creation and picking out your office furniture, you should chat with a lawyer who can help you decide which type of business entity should be formed.